 There are multiple roads to reach Udupi from Bengaluru and trust us, each one gives you a very pleasant driving experience.
-Whichever road you choose, you get to experience the three amazing geographical regions of Karnataka, viz, the Bayaluseeme region covering the plains of Deccan plateau, mesmerizing Malenadu region covering the Western ghats, and finally, the serene Karavali (coastal) region.
-The most known route is through Shiradi ghat which takes you through beautiful hill station Sakleshpur.
-The second route is through misty Charmadi ghat which gives you a heavenly drive through the green villages of coffee land of Karnataka, Chikkamagalur.
-The third route is through the peaceful Malenadu regions of Sakkarebailu, Mandagadde, Theerthahalli, and Agumbe belonging to Shimoga district.
+Whichever road you choose, you get to experience the three amazing geographical regions of Karnataka, viz, the Bayaluseeme region covering the plains of Deccan plateau, the mesmerizing Malenadu region covering the Western ghats, and finally, the serene Karavali (coastal) region.
+The most known route is through Shiradi ghat which takes you through the beautiful hill station Sakleshpur.
+The second route is through misty Charmadi ghat which gives you a heavenly drive through the green villages of the coffee land of Karnataka, Chikkamagalur.
+The third route is through the peaceful Malenadu regions of Sakkarebailu, Mandagadde, Theerthahalli, and Agumbe belonging to the Shimoga district.
 The fourth route is through the green curvy roads that pass through the coffee plantations of Chikkamagalur.